NissimBansal/D05-SMP/RISC V Processor/README.md

 - Write-Back:- Writing back to the register files the values from ALU / data memory.

 ## Modules of the single cycle RISC V processor
-- Program Counter:-
+- Program Counter:- The module which counts which instruction will be sent next for decoding.
+Its output is an address which can either be the last instruction's address + 4 (next instruction in the instruction memory) or it can be described by a branch instruction to go to a particular instruction.

-- Control Logic:-
+- Control Logic:- This module sends control bits to the MUXes, ALU, data memory, register file and more.
+It's basically the brain of our processor.

-- Instruction memory:-
+- Instruction memory:- The place in the memory where the 32-bit instructions are stored sequentially wordwise.
+It shares the same memory space as data memory.

-- Register file:-
+- Register file:- A set of 32 registers each of width 32-bits that stores variable values, immediates, address of other registers, etc.

-- Immediate Generator:-
+- Immediate Generator:- This module is used to create 32-bit immediates from instructions.
+Different instructions will cause different types and lengths of immediates to be made.

-- Branch Comparator:-
+- Branch Comparator:- In BRANCH instruction types, this is used to compare 2 values.
+It is also the only module that can send control bits aside from the instruction obviously.

-- ALU:-
+- ALU:- The Arithmetic Logic Unit is the main working head of the processor.
+It can perform mathematical operations

 - Data memory:-

-and basic digital components like MUXes, decoders, etc.
+and basic digital components like MUXes, decoders...